 Of the total cases:

 Information regarding COVID-19 is available at the Department of Health and Human Services website or by calling 1800 675 398.
-Testing site details are available here.
+Testing site details are available at the Where to get tested page.

 - Residential location is the residential address provided when the case is notified.